-Except as otherwise expressly stated above, this letter of credit is subject to the International Standby Practices 1998 (ISP98) (International Chamber of Commerce Publication No. 590) and, to the extent consistent with ISP98 and the express provisions above, the provisions of Title 8.5A of the Code of Virginia governing letters of credit.
+Except as otherwise expressly stated hereinabove, this letter of credit is subject to the Uniform Customs and Practice for Documentary Credits as most recently published by the International Standby Practices 1998 (ISP98) (International Chamber of Commerce Publication No. 590) and, to the extent consistent with ISP98 and the express provisions above, the provisions of Title 8.5A of the Code of Virginia governing letters of credit.

-Very truly yours,
+Very tru ly yours, Bank

-Bank

 By

-Authorized Signature
+- Authorized Signature